 - 1.1.
 There is currently a huge push to expand network connectivity across Scotland with three separate schemes in operation: - the Shared Rural Network ('SRN'); - the Emergency Services Network ('ESN'); and - the Scottish 4G Infill Programme. - 1.2.
 We understand the need to update the ESN and improve connectivity for rural communities and businesses.
 However, we have significant concerns about some aspects of how the programmes, specifically the SRN, are being rolled out: - 1.2.1.
 Geographic rather than needs-based target the SRN's ambition to provide 95% geographical coverage of the UK means that masts are being proposed in wild and remote areas where there will be little to no benefit for rural communities. - 1.2.2.
-Landscape impacts extensive new access tracks are being proposed to site masts in wild and remote areas, which will significantly impact the landscape. - 1.2.3.
+Landscape and wildlife impacts extensive new access tracks are being proposed to site masts in wild and remote areas, which will significantly impact the landscape and have the potential to impact the delicate ecology of upland areas.
+The footprints of the masts themselves also have potential impacts for wildlife and landscape. - 1.2.3.
 Lack of detail in planning applications a proper assessment of the impacts of the developments may be hindered by a lack of site-specific information in the planning applications, particularly regarding construction and restoration methods, how masts will be maintained and powered (e.g. by carbon dioxide-emitting generators) and the resulting pollution (both carbon dioxide and noise); this is compounded by a lack of capacity in local authorities to deal with the high quantity of applications. - 1.2.4.
 Lack of meaningful community consultation the time pressure to deliver the target of 95% coverage by 2025 has resulted in a lack of meaningful community consultation and may mean that the adverse impacts of the developments are not properly considered.